djjtyn/CoffeeChoice/readme.md

 * Bootstrap: I have used bootstrap in this project to help provide further structure to the page and aid the responsive design aspect of the site.
 * Amazon S3: This project makes use of Amazon S3 to store data such as media and static files in the cloud.
 * Font Awesome: I have made use of FontAwesome to attain some of the icons used for the project.
 * JQuery: I have made use of jQuery in this project.
-I have used this for the coding of the calendar which is shown when the user selects the release date field from the add review form.
-I have also used it for the coding of the options available for the platform, multiplayer and rating options found within the add review form to ensure the options stay on screen once the user clicks on the drop down menu.
-JQuery is also used to simplify DOM manipulation.
+* Javascript: I have made use of Javascript in this project.
 * Google Maps API: This project makes use of the Google Maps API to show the location of the business in the sites footer.
 * Django: This project uses the django framework to connect the html templates, views, urls, models and forms.
 * Python3: I have used Python a lot for this project.Python is used to redirect users to particular pages when forms are submitted or buttons are clicked making use of views and functions coded with Python in the django framework.
 I have also used Python to create models and forms in addition to creating tests for each django part.
 I have created local environment variables using python.